-Table 9 presents the change in consumer welfare and the size of the overstatement resulting from various thresholds of the counterfactual choice set.
+Table 10 presents the change in consumer welfare and the size of the overstatement resulting from various thresholds of the counterfactual choice set.
 The counterfactual choice sets are specified to be: mean baseline choice set, 3,000, 6,000, 12,000, and 24,000 total varieties, split between men's and women's shoes.
 For comparison, we also include our baseline results from the previous section in the top row.
 Unsurprisingly, as the size of the counterfactual choice set increases, the gain consumers derive from access to the remaining products decreases.
 This decrease occurs faster under locally-customized assortments than under a nationally standardized assortment.
-As a result, the percentage overstatement decreasing.
+As a result, the percentage overstatement tends to increase in the assortment size, despite the absolute size of the overstatement decreasing.
 This pattern is illustrated in Figure 8, which can be read as the estimated consumer welfare overstatement when assuming no local assortment customization, measured in millions of dollars (solid) and as a percentage (dashed).
-The absolute overstatement peaks at \$50 million with about about 15% of products, while the percentage overstatement approaches infinity as the fraction of available products approaches one.
+The absolute overstatement peaks at \$100 million with about about 5% of products, while the percentage overstatement approaches infinity as the fraction of available products approaches one.

-Table 10 presents the retail revenue at various thresholds of the counterfactual choice set.
+Table 11 presents the retail revenue at various thresholds of the counterfactual choice set.
 With retail revenue we find that as assortment sizes increase, the gain from customizing assortments to local demand decreases in size.
 However, a typical large brick-and-mortar shoe retailer stocks, at most, a few thousand varieties.
-Our results imply that a national retailer stocking 3,000 products in each store could increase its revenue by about 16% by moving to a locally-customized inventory from a nationally standardized one.
+Our results imply that a national retailer stocking 3,000 products in each store could increase its revenue by about 28% by moving to a locally-customized inventory from a nationally standardized one.
 This suggests that there may be significant incentives for large national brick-and-mortar shoe retailers to customize their assortments to local demand.

 Figure 9 graphs the increase in retail revenue due to local customization of assortments, measured in millions of dollars (solid) and as a percentage (dashed).
 The percentage increase monotonically decreases with assortment size.
 The graph shows that when assortment sizes are extremely limited, brick-and-mortar retailers can significantly boost revenue by maintaining locally-customized product assortments.
-The absolute gain in revenue from localization peaks at \$65 million at about 15% of products.
+The absolute gain in revenue from localization peaks at \$120 million at about 10% of products.